 A partnership between Foxwoods and PariPlay will bring real-money, on-premises online gambling to the casino.
 But could it also pave the way for statewide online...

-It seems like stakeholders are starting to align on gambling issues in 2018.
-At the very least, there’s increasing appetite for expansion.
+It seemed like stakeholders were starting to align on gambling issues in 2018.
+At the very least, there was increasing appetite for expansion.

-Early this year, Foxwoods entered into a partnership with PariPlay, a real-money digital casino provider.
+Early in the year, Foxwoods entered into a partnership with PariPlay, a real-money digital casino provider.
 It’ll begin as a land-based deal, with the tribe offering internet gaming to customers physically on site.
-If things break favorably in the legislature, though, online gambling might available alongside sports betting in the future.
+If things break favorably in the legislature, though, online gambling could be available alongside sports betting in the future.

 The tribe calls iGaming the “strongest opportunity for the state.”